ukdataservice/bdas2017/README.md

 <img src="http://www.esds.ac.uk/images/ukds_symbol.gif" width="100">

 ## UK Data Service: Encounters with Big Data
 A repository for course material used in the sold-out *Encounters with Big Data* course delivered by the [UK Data Service] at the [2017 Essex Big Data and Analytics Summer School].
-Please click [here] to download course material for day 3 (R and Spark).
+Please click [here] to download course material for day 3 (R and Spark) - to be updated!
+Please email [Chris](mailto:chris.park@protonmail.com) for any comments/feedback/suggestions.

 ## Q&A
 The following is the course [Q&A document].
 Please write your name and email address at the beginning of the document and use your initials for questions.